 Bentley alumni and fellow graduate students can be valuable resources for connecting with potential employers.
-LinkedIn is a business-oriented social networking site mainly used for professional networking and is the best place to connect with fellow Bentley students as well as alumni.
-The Bentley Alumni Career Mentor Marketplace on LinkedIn is a forum to share career-related knowledge, information, referrals and advice across industries and geographic locations worldwide.
+LinkedIn is a business-oriented social networking site mainly used for professional networking and is the best place to connect with fellow Bentley students as well as alumni for career-related knowledge, information, referrals and advice across industries and geographic locations worldwide.